City of Alamo, Texas

-Considered the jewel of the National Wildlife Refuge (NWF) system, Santa Ana is also the most popular and best known wildlife refuge in the Valley.
+Considered the jewel of the National Wildlife Refuge (NWF) system, Santa Ana is also the most popular and best-known wildlife refuge in the Valley.
 Its 2088 acres has nearly 400 species of birds, half of all butterfly species found in North America, and rarities such as the indigo snake and the endangered ocelot.
 A butterfly garden is next to the Visitor Center.
 During the winter, a 60-passenger tram traverses the refuge three times a day.
 A friendly naturalist from the Valley Nature Center leads the hour-long, guided, seven-mile ride.
 The refuge is open seven days a week from sunrise to sunset.
 Access is via Alamo Road (FM 907) from Expressway 83 or Business 83.
 For more information on Santa Ana click here.

 Keith Hackland – The Alamo Chamber of Commerce – Alamoinn@gmail.com – (956) 460-4797